Francis Webb (engineer): Philanthropy

-In Crewe he was for very many years remembered as a major benefactor of the "Webb Orphanage", a beautiful red-brick building with extensive playing fields behind the railway works and fronting on to Victoria Avenue.
+In Crewe, Webb was for many years remembered as a major benefactor of the "Webb Orphanage", a red-brick building with extensive playing fields behind the railway works.
 "Frank Webb Avenue", a much later Crewe residential street, also recalls his name.

-In 1887, together with Richard Moon, chairman of the LNWR, he presented to the Crewe Corporation, on behalf of the railway company, Queen's Park, a large and beautifully landscaped park with attractive entrance gates and lodges (complete with inscribed decoration mentioning both Moon and Webb) and also fronting on Victoria Avenue.
-He also helped Crewe Alexandra athletic and cricket clubs relocate from the Alexandra Recreation Ground on Nantwich Road to a new ground off Earle Street in 1898.
+In 1887, together with Richard Moon, chairman of the LNWR, Webb presented to the Crewe Corporation Queen's Park, a large landscaped park with striking entrance gates and lodges (complete with inscribed decoration mentioning both Moon and Webb), on behalf of the railway company.
+He also helped Crewe Alexandra athletic and cricket clubs relocate from the Alexandra Recreation Ground to a new ground in 1898.

 Retirement and death

-He retired in 1903 to Bournemouth, where he died in 1906, aged 70.
+Webb retired in 1903 to Bournemouth, where he died in 1906, aged 70.
 He had never married.

 A complex man, with very great capabilities, deep sensitivity and tolerance yet sometimes an unapproachable martinet, blind to the faults of his later compound locomotives.